Comprehensive Analysis of Maximum Power Association Policy for Cellular Networks Using Distance and Angular Coordinates: Special Cases: Dominant Interferer Approach

 \section{Special Cases: Dominant Interferer Approach}

-The dominant interferer approach has widely been exploited due to its usefulness when the exact analysis is too complicated or leads to unwieldy results.
+The dominant interferer approach has been widely used in the literature due to its usefulness when the exact analysis is too complicated or leads to unwieldy results.
 For instance, in \cite{dom1}$- $\cite{dom4}, the authors capture the effect of the dominant interferer while approximating the residual interference with a mean value.
-In this section, in order to understand the focus on the effect of the different potential definitions of the dominant interferer on the performance analysis, the coverage performance is investigated under the assumption of neglecting all but a single dominant interferer for Policy 2 and 3.
-Accordingly, a performance comparison between the two dominant interferer approaches with the accurate performance of Policy 1, is conducted.
-To this end, the noise power is assumed to be negligible as compared to the aggregate interference experienced at the receiver, i.e., interference-limited scenarios \footnote{ Please note, that since interference from other BSs is ignored, it results in stochastic dominance of the SIR as compared to the exact SIR of the respective policy, which implies that the dominant interferer approach yields a bound on the exact coverage probability of Policy 2 and Policy 3.} are considered and coverage probability, i.e., $\mathcal{P}_{c}(\gamma) \triangleq 1 - F_{{\rm SIR}}(\gamma)$, analysis is conducted in terms of the achieved SIR.
+In this section, in order to understand the effect of the different potential definitions of the dominant interferer on the performance analysis, the coverage performance is investigated under the assumption of neglecting all but a single dominant interferer for all policies.
+Note that in order to define the interferer as dominant, the latter is restricted to $\mathbf{b}(\mathbf{o},R_L)$.
+Accordingly, a performance comparison between the dominant interferer approaches with the exact performance of Policy 1, is conducted.
+To this end, the noise power is assumed to be negligible as compared to the aggregate interference experienced at the receiver, i.e., interference-limited scenarios \footnote{Please note, that since interference from other BSs is ignored, it results in stochastic dominance of the SIR as compared to the exact SIR of the respective policy, which implies that the dominant interferer approach yields a bound on the exact coverage probability of Policy 1,} Policy 2 and Policy 3. are considered and coverage probability, i.e., $\mathcal{P}_{c}(\gamma) \triangleq 1 - F_{{\rm SIR}}(\gamma)$, analysis is conducted in terms of the achieved SIR.